frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 <img class="screenshot" alt="Company Chart of Accounts" src="{{docs_base_url}}/assets/img/accounts/company-coa.png">

 ERPNext has localized Chart of Accounts readily available for some countries.
-When creating a new Company, you can choose to setup the Chart of Account for it from one of the following options.
+When creating a new Company, you can choose to set up the Chart of Account for it from one of the following options.

 * Standard Chart of Accounts
 * Based on Existing Company's Chart of Account